exhu/miod/docs/implementation.rst

     - module
     - proc
-    - block (if, block etc.), static_if does not create a scope
+    - block (if, with, block etc.), static_if does not create a scope
     - struct
     - enum (?)
     - class